Euclid Quick Data Release (Q1). Extending the quest for little red dots to z<4: Results

+Overall, we may speculate that the LRDs number density seems to remain constant from $z=4$--6 down to $z=1.5$--2.5 and this resemble the observed evolution of the star formation rate density \citep[e.g.,][]{Madau2014,Gruppioni2020,Traina2024}, the BH accretion rate density \citep[e.g.,][]{Delvecchio2014} and in the molecular gas mass \citep[see][for a review]{Tacconi2020}.
+If we consider that LRDs may be very dense and dust-obscured starbursts or obscured SMBHs maybe accreting at super-Eddingthon rate, one could think that their frequency follow the trend visible for the more general population of star-forming galaxies or AGN, which is at the end regulated by the availability of cold gas.

 Further analysis is needed to understand the level of contamination in our sample or why these LRD candidates have been missed by previous JWST studies.
 A possibility could also be that these sources are not as compact as the ones observed with JWST, being compact when considering \Euclid spatial resolution, but not with JWST, which is 4--6 times better that the \Euclid's.
+Following the estimates from \cref{sec:jwstcomp} we considered 15\% of such contaminants in the estimation of the luminosity function, but detailed spectroscopic follow-ups are necessary to properly quantify the purity of our sample of LRD candidates.
+If the sample is dominate by contaminants, considering that the number densities seems to remain similar from $z=6$ to $z=2$, it could be that we are following different evolutionary stages of the same galaxy population.

 In the future, as the depth of the EDFs increases and the spectroscopic coverage improves, the identification of LRDs and the estimation of their properties will improve, making it possible to derive more conclusive results on the possible redshift evolution of the LRD luminosity function.